csc-training/summerschool/hpc-ai/demo/Readme.md

 # Demo

-In this demo, we study image classification with (CIFAR100 [https://www.cs.toronto.edu/~kriz/cifar.html] dataset.
-(This image)[./img/cifar100.jpg] is a sample of what the dataset looks like.
+In this demo, we study image classification with [CIFAR100](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
+[This image](./img/cifar100.jpg) is a sample of what the dataset looks like.
 The dataset has 100 classes containing 600 images each.

-We will train a CNN model called (ResNet152)[https://docs.pytorch.org/vision/main/models/generated/torchvision.models.resnet152.html].
+We will train a CNN model called [ResNet152](https://docs.pytorch.org/vision/main/models/generated/torchvision.models.resnet152.html).
 This model has over 60M parameters to train.

 ## Task 1